Safer X-Rays with Digital Radiography in Dunwoody

 How Dental X-Rays Used to Work

 Radiography actually refers to x-rays, which you’re probably very familiar with if you’ve been to the dentist in the last few decades.
 You probably remember having the machine placed inches away from your face while you were covered in a lead apron and your dentist took refuge behind a wall.
 You couldn’t help but ask yourself, “Is this safe?”
-Of course, x-rays are an essential part of dentistry because they allow doctors like Dr. Jeff Rodgers to get a view of your teeth below their surface where hidden problems can occur.
+Of course, x-rays are an essential part of dentistry because they allow doctors like Dr. Jeff Rodgers and Dr. Meredith Hughes to get a view of your teeth below their surface where hidden problems can occur.

 These x-rays always came with drawbacks, however.
 They took time to develop, and even worse, the process required extremely toxic chemicals.
 Plus, let’s not forget, they exposed both patients and the dental staff to radiation.
 Fortunately, there is now a better way to do things, and that involves digital radiography.

 How They Work Now